 5. Amount of Funding

-10 million yen from JST to the Japanese researchers per project, over a period of two years, inclusive of overhead costs.
+23.4 million yen from JST to the Japanese researchers per project over three years, inclusive of overhead costs.

 6. Funded Expenses

 Funding provided within this call is intended to enhance the capacity of the applicants to collaborate.
-Funding will therefore be provided mainly in support of collaborative activities such as travel and holding symposia/seminars and may cover some local research costs, such as those for facilities, equipment and consumables, that are necessary for the collaboration.
-Overhead costs can be also claimed though they should be no more than 10 percent of direct costs.
+Funding will therefore be provided mainly in support of collaborative activities such as travel and holding symposia/seminars and may also support local research expenses such as in the provision of facilities, equipment and consumables that are necessary for the collaboration.
+Indirect costs may also be claimed though they should be no more than 30 percent of direct costs.